Austin Riley Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.54 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.60).

-- Rockies pitchers combine to surrender the second-most home runs in baseball (188 total, 1.4 per game).
+- Rockies pitchers combine to give up 190 total home runs at a clip of 1.5 per game (second-most in the league).

-- Gomber will aim to grab his 10th victory when he gets the start for the Rockies, his 27th of the season.
-He is 9-9 with a 5.48 ERA and 86 strikeouts through 136 1/3 innings pitched.
+- Lambert (3-4 with a 4.92 ERA and 62 strikeouts in 71 1/3 innings pitched) makes the start for the Rockies, his ninth of the season.

-- The left-hander's last time out was on Wednesday against the Tampa Bay Rays, when he tossed six innings, surrendering three earned runs while giving up seven hits.
+- In his last time out on Thursday against the Tampa Bay Rays, the right-hander tossed five innings, allowing two earned runs while surrendering four hits.

+- In 22 games this season, the 26-year-old has put up an ERA of 4.92, with 7.8 strikeouts per nine innings.
+Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.